advence-liz/json-server-router/README.md

 ## Function Intruduction

-## GET

-`json-server-router`Its underlying dependency [json-server](https://github.com/typicode/json-server) created，
-Therefore, it also has all 'GET' request-related functions of 'JSON-Server' without any accidents.

 > `json-server-router`is the extension for`json-server`
 So if you want to understand better you need to understand this json-server](https://github.com/typicode/json-server)